Terradue/doc-tep-geohazards/source/tutorials/gep-sbas-s1.rst

 ----------------------------- ------------------------------------------------------------------------ ---------------------------------------------------------------------------------
 License                       https://creativecommons.org/licenses/by/4.0                              Applicable license for the product
 ----------------------------- ------------------------------------------------------------------------ ---------------------------------------------------------------------------------
-User_ID                       mapred                                                                   User that generated the product
+User_ID                       CNRIREA                                                                  User that generated the product
 ----------------------------- ------------------------------------------------------------------------ ---------------------------------------------------------------------------------
 Software_version              CNR-IREA P-SBAS 25
 ----------------------------- ------------------------------------------------------------------------ ---------------------------------------------------------------------------------